aryansvt/esports-stats-analyzer/esports-stats-analyzer/README.md

 ## Notes

-- The included database may only contain one snapshot until you rebuild it.
+- The included database may only contain those specific snapshots until you rebuild it
-- The multi-year setup uses yearly Oracle's Elixir files so the dashboard can switch cleanly across seasons.
+- The multi-year setup uses yearly Oracle's Elixir files so the dashboard can switch cleanly across seasons
-- The code is organized so the data source and dashboard logic can be extended later.